xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

 The NDF is required for registering within the xxDK.
 It can be acquired via the command line or with the `DownloadAndVerifySignedNdfWithUrl()` function from the client API.
 :::

-Here are the commands for cloning and compiling the client (assuming golang 1.13 or newer).
+Here are the commands for cloning and compiling the client (assuming [golang 1.17 or newer](https://go.dev/doc/install)).
 You’ll want to make sure to compile the right binary for your specific OS architecture:

 ```bash
 git clone https://gitlab.com/elixxir/client.git client